 In total, you need to log a minimum of 50 dives.

-Fewer than two percent of scuba divers reach Master Scuba Diver status, so this certificate shows a long-term commitment to and passion for diving.
+Fewer than two percent of divers reach Master Scuba Diver status, so this certificate shows a long-term commitment to and passion for diving.

 Divemasters are leaders who can teach and inspire other divers.
 This is the first level of PADI professional training, giving you the skills you need to supervise dives and assist dive instructors.